 There is no shortage of nudist beaches in Spain, especially off the coast on the Balearic Islands.
 With the beautiful weather and a relatively easy-going culture, many travelers of the "clothing-optional" variety seek out Spain's beaches as a holiday destination.

-However, like with visiting all beaches, do your research before you plan your trip as not all beaches have the same rules, and some may be more secluded than others.
+However, as with visiting any beach, do your research before you plan your trip as not all beaches have the same rules, and some may be more secluded than others.
 Depending on how keen you are to strip down in front of others, knowing which beaches offer the best in nude sunbathing is important.

 Keep in mind that beaches are the only place where clothing is legally optional in the country.
 However, many Spaniards and naturists from around the world participate in the annual protest of the Running of the Bulls called the Pamplona Running of the Nudes, and some naturists even enjoy nude bike riding.